jackokring/www/README.md

 # Generic Server

 Place the directory structure at `/var/www` and run `config/initialize.sh` to perform all the default run requirements.
 This will add an application shortcut `server.desktop` for the current user.
+Also `config/editor.sh` runs vscode with an environment addition from `config/environment.sh` for settings.

 ## Apache/PHP